schochastics/snahelper/README.md

 # snahelper

-`snahelper` is an Rstudio Addin to analyse and visualize networks.
+`snahelper` is an Rstudio Addin to analyse and visualize networks. (*All screenshots are from an older version of the tool*)

 ![](figures/example.png)